michaelgpearce/shared_should/README.md

 ### Initialization Block

-The shared invocation accepts an initialization block by chaining <tt>when</tt> or <tt>with</tt>.
+The shared invocation accepts an initialization block by chaining <tt>when</tt>.
 This block can be used to create or modify instance variables used by the shared functionality.
 It always executes before the shared functionality.

     context "Book" do
         setup { @book = Book.new(:quantity => 1, :price => 10_00) }